-The MVP distributed free long-lasting insecticide-treated nets (LLINs) to reduce malaria transmission and eventually malaria mortality rates.
+The MVP distributed free long-lasting insecticidetreated nets (LLINs) to reduce malaria transmission and eventually malaria mortality rates.
 MVP Sauri residents have received 36 642 LLINs.
 The Village Health Committee, other community leaders and members were involved in informing and mobilizing the community about bednets (Millennium Villages Project, 2007c).
-Clearing of mosquito breeding sites around is households another ongoing intervention and recently, indoor residual spraying has been added to see if this cost-effective intervention would have an additional impact on malaria prevalence and incidence.
+Clearing of mosquito breeding around sites households is another ongoing intervention and recently, indoor residual spraying has been added to see if this cost-effective intervention would have an additional impact on malaria prevalence and incidence.